 It’s Gooey and Chocolatey: Every slice is sweet and gooey, and the chocolate oozes everywhere.
 This babka is the definition of gooey … and I may have added extra Nutella and chocolate chips to mine.
 I can’t help myself!

-No Fuss: There’s no fussing with measuring out dozens of ingredients to make the flour blend, Lorraine’s does all the measuring for you.
+No Fuss: There’s no fussing with measuring out dozens of ingredients to make the flour blend.
+Hand + Heart does all the measuring for you.
 Just dump the Sweet Dough Mix into your bowl and go!

-It’s Babka: I mean, when was the last time you had babka?!?
+It’s Babka: When was the last time you had babka?!?
 And what’s not to love about babka?!?

 FAQs & Substitutions

-Can I make it dairy free?
+Can I make it dairy-free?
 Yes, you can use dairy-free milk, butter, and chocolate chips.
-You can even find dairy-free chocolate spread (use this brand, or make your own chocolate spread by combine melted chocolate chips with nut butter).
+You can even find a dairy-free chocolate spread (use this brand, or make your own chocolate spread by combining melted chocolate chips with nut butter).

 How many loaves does this recipe make?
 This recipe makes two loaves of babka.
 Once you make the sweet dough mix, divide it in half.
 Each half will be for one loaf of babka.
-A lot of times I’ll cut the dough in half, use one half to make one babka, and the other half to make a half batch of my gooey cinnamon rolls or copycat gluten-free Krispy Kreme donuts.
+I usually cut the dough in half and use one half to make one babka and the other half to make a half batch of my gooey cinnamon rolls or copycat gluten-free Krispy Kreme donuts.

 Can I use different gluten-free flour?
-No, this recipe only works with Lorraine’s Sweet Dough Mix.
-Remember, this isn’t a gluten-free flour, it’s a complete mix that includes all the dry ingredients you need for this recipe.
-Use the code GOODFORYOU for 5% off your order at Lorraine’s Gluten Free.
+No, this recipe only works with Hand + Heart Sweet Dough Mix.
+Remember, this isn’t a gluten-free flour; it’s a complete mix that includes all the dry ingredients you need for this recipe.

-Gotta sweet tooth?
-Try some of these recipes too:
+Got a sweet tooth?
+Try some of these recipes:

 - Copycat Gluten-Free Krispy Kreme Donuts